 - (1) Before Retirement: Death of an active member of the plan.
-Benefit is equal to: - a) Lump sum payment equal to 1-1/2 times compensation, plus - b) Spousal life annuity of 25% of final salary payable until spouse's remarriage plus 10% (15%) to one (two or more) dependent child(ren).
+Benefit is equal to: - a) Lump sum payment equal to 150% of final salary, also known as the non-contributory group life insurance benefit, plus - b) Spousal life annuity of 25% of final salary payable until spouse's remarriage plus 10% (15%) to one (two or more) dependent child(ren).
 If there is no surviving spouse, or upon death or remarriage, a total of 15% (20%, 30%) of final salary payable to one (two, three or more) dependent child(ren).
 If there is no surviving spouse or dependent child(ren), 20% (30%) of final salary to one (two) dependent parent(s).
 If there is no surviving spouse, dependent child(ren) or parent(s), the benefit is a refund of accumulated deductions with credited interest.
-This is also known as the statutory death benefit.

-- (2) After Retirement: Death of a retired member of the plan.
+This is also known as the statutory death benefit. - (2) After Retirement: Death of a retired member of the plan.
 The benefit is equal to: - a) Lump sum of 25% of final salary for a member retired under service or early retirement.
-For a member receiving a disability benefit, a lump sum of 150% of final salary if death occurred before the member attained age 60 and 25% of final salary if death occurred after age 60, plus - b) Spousal life annuity of 25% of final salary adjusted for any previously granted Cost-of-Living Adjustments, or the salary of an active judge in the member's final position at retirement, if larger, payable until spouse's remarriage plus 10% (15%) to one (two or more) dependent child(ren).
+For a member receiving a disability benefit, a lump sum of 150% of final salary if death occurred before the member attained age 60 and 25% of final salary if death occurred after age 60.
+This is also known as the non-contributory group life insurance benefit, plus - b) Spousal life annuity of 25% of final salary adjusted for any previously granted Cost-of-Living Adjustments, or the salary of an active judge in the member's final position at retirement, if larger, payable until spouse's remarriage plus 10% (15%) to one (two or more) dependent child(ren).
 If there is no surviving spouse, or upon death or remarriage, a total of 15% (20%, 30%) of final salary payable to one (two, three or more) dependent child(ren).
 This is also known as the statutory death benefit.